Ivo-Balbaert/The_Way_to_Mojo/book/9_Collection types.md

 A tuple can contain struct instances, as shown in line 4.
 In line 5, we see a function that returns a tuple.

 ## 9.6 Variant
-This type is used to implement a run-time sum (variant) types.
-It is imported with `from utils import Variant`.
+This type is used to implement a run-time sum (variant) type; it's a dynamic type.
+It is imported with:
+`from utils import Variant`.
 The following code shows some of its possibilities:

 See `variant.mojo`: